sketchytech/FileLoad_Swift_iOS/README.md

 FileLoad
 ========
 Note: It is recommended that you use [SwiftFiles](https://github.com/sketchytech/SwiftFiles), which combines FileLoad with FileDelete and FileSave.
+(SwiftFiles has a [Swift 2 compatible branch](https://github.com/sketchytech/SwiftFiles/tree/Swift_2).)

 Simple file load for iOS coded in Swift 1.2 (Xcode 6.3 Beta 4).